Since this is a Death Trope, all spoilers will be unmarked. Don't say we didn't warn you!

 - This is the reason for Lon'qu's aversion of women in Fire Emblem Awakening: his First Love, Ke'ri, pulled an Heroic Sacrifice to save him from bandits, so his "aversion" is much more about him believing that he will bring women misfortune and death.
 His supports reveal that while the family of the girl who died has eventually forgiven him, he hasn't forgiven himself and has constant nightmares over it.

 - Dragon Age II does this several times.
 One of Hawke's sibling's dies to darkspawn at the start, with the other either falling to the taint or being forcibly recruited by the end of the first act.
 Later, the player's mother is also killed by a crazed murderer.
-None of these have any foreshadowing or plot implications, and the only emotional attachment felt by the player was probably to any equipment the second sibling happened to be wearing.

 - The entire town of Akzeriuth getting destroyed serves as this for Luke in Tales of the Abyss, prompting a massive personality 180 as he tries to make up for it.
 Although he was manipulated into making it happen, the party still holds him partially responsible for keeping them in the dark about what was going on until it was too late to stop it.
+Not like they were much better, as quite a few had information on hand that would have possibly changed things; ie, Tear's reasons for trying to kill Van (her brother) and Jade having realized certain important and game changing information before anyone else.

 - Final Fantasy XIII: No less than three people feel this way towards Serah.
 First and foremost, her sister Lightning and fiancé Snow, the former for not believing her at a key moment, the latter for accidentally getting her captured by a fal'Cie, both of them blaming themselves for her subsequent transformation into a human paperweight.
 In this iteration, she gets better, but after dropping dead at the end of the second game, Lightning, Snow and Noel get this trope in spades.
 Again, she gets better, due to the universe being rebooted.

 - In Sluggy Freelance, Torg gets more than one.
 First, relatively early on, there's Valerie, whom he has to kill as a vampire and whom he later in the story (but chronologically earlier because of Time Travel) fails to save from becoming one.
 Then, in 2004, an alternative version of Zoë whom he had promised to protect and was in a relationship with dies too.
 His well-grounded fear after that is that his dimension's Zoë will be the next (life-threatening situations have much more common in her life since befriending Torg).
-However, when Zoë is seemingly killed/left in a Fate Worse than Death, Torg goes through a lot of mental gymnastics to convince himself she's alive and perfectly okay, averting this trope.
+However, when Zoë is seemingly killed/left in a Fate Worse Than Death, Torg goes through a lot of mental gymnastics to convince himself she's alive and perfectly okay, averting this trope.

 - In Our Little Adventure, Julie is overwrought by Pauline's death when she was leader.